ggrothendieck/batchfiles/batchfiles.md

-For R installations using the standard locations and not specifying any of the R_ environment variables the registry will determine which version of R is used (assuming `R_REGISTRY` is not 0).
-If R is not found in the registry the R installation in `R_ROOT` which has the most recent date will be used.
+For R installations using the standard locations and not specifying any of the R_ environment variables the registry will determine which version of R is used (assuming `R_REGISTRY` is not `0`).
+If R is not found in the registry or if `R_REGISTRY` is `0` then the R installation in `R_ROOT` which has the most recent date will be used.

-We can change which version of R is used like this:
+If we enter this at the `cmd` line:

 	set R_VER=R-2.14.0

-and now for the remainder of this `cmd` line session that version will be used.
+then for the remainder of this `cmd` line session that version will be used.
-If one wants to use two different R versions at once we could spawn a new `cmd` line session with the new version:
+If one wishes to use two different R versions at once we could spawn a new `cmd` line session:

 	start

 and then enter the same set command into the new window.
-Now any use of R in the original window will use the default version and in the new version will use the specified version.
+Now any use of R in the original window will use the default version and in the new `cmd` line session it will use the specified version.

 One can change the registry entry permanently to refer to a particlar version like this:

 	cmd /c set R_VER=R-2.14.0 ^& R SetReg

-This requires Administrator privileges so a window will pop up requesting permission to proceed.
+This requires Administrator privileges and if not already running as Administrator a window will pop up requesting permission to proceed.

-If the registry is empty or `R_REGISTRY=0` then the default version is determined by which R install directory is the most recent.
+If the registry is empty or `R_REGISTRY=0` then the default version is not determined by the registry but is determined by which R install directory is the most recent.
 To make a particular R install directory the most recent run the following in a `cmd` line session with Administrator privileges:

+	R show
 	el cmd /c set R_VER=R-2.14.0 ^& R touch

+The value of `R_VER` in this code must be one of the directories listed by `R show`.

-The `el.js` command that comes with these batch files is one way to elevate the command to run with such privileges (as shown in the above example).
+The `el.js` command used in the above code comes with these batch files and provides one way to elevate commands to have Administrator privileges.

 Note that `R SetReg` and `R touch` make permanent changes to the system (namely installing or uninstalling the R key and updating the date on a